htkhiem/.emacs.d/README.md

 ## Features
 - Personal minimal Emacs setup for a modern, VSCode-like experience.
 - Supports C/C++ and Rust mostly.
+- Javadoc/Doxygen comment generation using `doc-mode`.
 - Autocompletion for most languages using `company`.
 - Real-time syntax error checking.
-- Little bits for convenience such as system-wide clipboard, automatic braces (} {} "" '' and auto update checking for MELPA modules on startup.
+- Little bits for convenience such as system-wide clipboard, automatic braces `() {} ""` and auto update checking for MELPA modules on startup.
 - Automatically downloads and installs most of its modules by itself upon cloning (no need to go here and there to redownload each module).
 -Startup time kept to a minimum.
 ## Instructions
-1. Install doxymacs
-On Arch-based distros, do
-`yay -S doxymacs-git`.
-Other distros: please follow instructions at http://doxymacs.sourceforge.net/
-2. Clone this repo into your home folder.
+1. Clone this repo into your `~`, so that the `.emacs.d` folder is placed like this: `~/.emacs.d`.
-3. Open emacs and run `M-x all-the-icons-install-fonts`.
+2. Open Emacs and run `M-x all-the-icons-install-fonts`.

 ## Keybinds
 ### Default Emacs keybinds